Pan Am: Railways

 In 1998, Guilford Transportation Industries purchased Pan American World Airways and all related naming rights and intellectual properties.
 The railway was later operated as Pan Am Railways.
 In 2022, the company was acquired by CSX Corporation.

 Apparel

 Korean fashion company SJ Group opened a Pan Am flagship store in Seoul in 2022 after acquiring a license to produce Pan Am-branded apparel and accessories.

 Other

 In 2020, Funko Games released a Pan Am board game, in which players play as airlines in competition with Pan Am.

 In 2022, Timex released an exclusive watch with Pan Am branding.
 Due to the popularity, it was re-released in 2023.

+In 2026, Christopher Ward released an exclusive limited edition watch with Pan Am branding.

 Comeback

 In June 2025, Pan Am Global Holdings, the entity managing the Pan Am brand, announced it was exploring the feasibility of reintroducing Pan Am as a scheduled commercial airline.
 The company partnered with aviation consulting firm AVi8 Air Capital to assess market dynamics, fleet strategy, and operational infrastructure for the potential relaunch.
 Craig Carter, CEO of Pan Am Global Holdings, stated that the initiative aims to honor Pan Am's legacy while adopting a sustainable and forward-thinking approach to modern air travel.